openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 Show Reset Button
 =================

-This setting defines whether a **Reset** option is available for the problem.
+This setting can be found on the collapsible settings to the right of the problem editor after clicking **Show advanced settings**.
+It defines whether a **Reset** option is available for the problem.

 Learners can select **Reset** to clear any input that has not yet been submitted, and try again to answer the problem.